DanilaG/PLoc/Tools/Modeling/README.md

 Describes algorithm of combiner results.
 Can contain next values: `"Mean"`.

 ### Experiment description
 Describe an experiment.
 Path to file with this JSON object must be specified on program start.
-Contains fields:
+Contains scenes:
-* `fields` (_[Field / String]_) - array of objects describing fields for an experiment.
-Can contain Field or string dates.
-In string must be specified a path to file with field structure.
+* `scenes` (_[Scene / String]_) - array of objects describing scenes for an experiment.
+Can contain Scene or string dates.
+In string must be specified a path to file with scene structure.
-* `grid` (_Grid_) - sampling grid of field;
+* `grid` (_Grid_) - sampling grid of scene;
 * `number_attempts` (_unsigned int_) - number attempts of localization in each node of the grid;
 * `c_error_generator` (_ErrorGenerator_) - generator errors in wave propagation speed;
 * `time_error_generator` (_ErrorGenerator_) - generator errors in time detection;